AliceO2Group/QualityControl/doc/Configuration.md

 * "aggregators" - contains declarations of QC Aggregators.
 It is not mandatory.
 * "postprocessing" - contains declarations of PostProcessing Tasks.
 It is only needed only when Post-Processing is run.
+* "lateTasks" - contains declarations of Late Tasks.
+Not mandatory.

 The configuration file can also include a list of Data Sampling Policies.
 Please refer to the [Data Sampling documentation](https://github.com/AliceO2Group/AliceO2/tree/dev/Utilities/DataSampling) to find more information.